wp-plugins/the-events-calendar-shortcode/readme.txt

 The shortcode displays lists of your events.
 You can control the event display with the shortcode options.
 Example shortcode to show next 8 events in the category festival in ASC order with date showing [ecs-list-events cat='festival' limit='8']

+= Donations: =
+Yes, I appreciate all donations, no matter the size.
+Further development of this plugin is not contingent on donations, but they are always a nice incentive.

 = Shortcode Options: =
 * Basic shortcode: [ecs-list-events]